 VWAR

 In addition, I co-founded and co-organized the Virtual Workshop on Authoritarian Regimes (VWAR) for several years.
-This workshop provided scholars of authoritarian regimes with an opportunity to receive feedback from multiple discussants on their research in progress.
+This virtual workshop, one of the first in political science, provided scholars of authoritarian regimes with an opportunity to receive feedback from multiple discussants on their research in progress.
 Over my four years of involvement, we held 43 sessions.

 Workshop presenter feedback